 to

-The HESSID field, which is the identifier for a HeSS, specifies the value of HESSID; …
+The HESSID field, which is the identifier for an HeSS, specifies the value of HESSID; …

 In the HESS discussion text (in 11.22.2):

 Replace:

 In an infrastructure BSS, the Interworking element contains signaling for Homogeneous ESSs.
 The HESSID is a 6-octet MAC address that identifies the homogeneous ESS.
 The HESSID value shall be identical to one of the BSSIDs in the homogeneous ESS.
 Thus, it is a globally unique identifier that, in conjunction with the SSID, may be used to provide network identification for an SSPN.